Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 But the defense star witness put it on there, her campaign manager.

-Um, I don't think he's too popular in Clinton world right now.
+I don't think he's too popular in Clinton world right now.

-It's uh it's an unbelievable, you know, series of events here.
+It's an unbelievable series of events here.

-I mean, you know, to talk about Hillary Clinton, I mean, I was kind of shocked to see that William Barr went on Blaze TV and was kind of saying that this is almost or I think he said it, right?
+I mean, you know, to talk about Hillary Clinton, I mean, I was kind of shocked to see that William Barr went on Blaze TV and was kind of saying that this is almost, or I think he said it, right?

 This is seditious behavior, in his opinion.

-That that that I was not expecting.
+That I was not expecting.

-Well, William Barr was the attorney general, and if he thought it was seditious behavior, maybe he should have done more to organize prosecutorial efforts against these line of efforts that Devin and I and others at House Intel gave to him the entire investigation and the documentation, and then he with federal subpoena power could have obtained so many more documents so much faster if he had made it a priority, especially if he thought it was sedition, but instead, like so many others in Trump world, he and us were out there selling books and making money off their failures in government service.
+And if he thought it was seditious behavior, maybe he should have done more to organize prosecutorial efforts against these line of efforts that Devin and I and others at House Intel gave to him the entire investigation and the documentation.

-You know, you mentioned how you it really shocked you, and we actually talked about this in an episode, right?
+You know, you mentioned how you it really shocked you.

-I'm just gonna look in my notes.
+I'm just going to look in my notes.

-There were three, and this is I was I was prepping for this, looking at Truth Over near our Truth Over News channel with uh Hans and Jeff, and they they noted kind of three things.
+And this is, I was, I was prepping for this, looking at Truth Over near our Truth Over News channel with Hans and Jeff.

-There was one witness who clearly donated to the Clinton campaign, another one, you know, was working 12 years in cybersecurity, but didn't recognize some of these, you know, kind of big players that a lot of Americans recognize in cybersecurity, like Mr. Sussman.
+Another one was working 12 years in cybersecurity, but didn't recognize some of these kind of big players that a lot of Americans recognize in cybersecurity, like Mr. Sussman.

 But basically, I mean, DC, everybody knows everybody.